ASCHEET/Cryptocurrencies/README.md

 ## Overview
 Accountability Accounting, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
 The company, however, is lost in the vast universe of cryptocurrencies.
 Create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.

 The data not ideal, needed to be processed to fit the machine learning models.
-To group the cryptocurrencies, it was decided to use a clustering algorithm and data visualizations to share her findings with the board.
+To group the cryptocurrencies, it was decided to use a clustering algorithm and data visualizations to share findings with the board.

 ## Data Processing
 The crypto_data.csv was retrieved from CryptoCompare (https://min-api.cryptocompare.com/data/all/coinlist).